After a really long time of waiting for this movie, I was finally able to see it last Thursday.

 Another thing is that tank she is searching for.
 I checked the scenes several times and can’t explain where it is coming from.
 It appeared out of nowhere!
 Where did Ida get that from?

 Also, a big rock falls on Tuva.
 She is trapped under it but isn’t hurt at all!?
 I guess that is ….possible…but damn, a “little” hard to buy.
 But in the end, it has to be like that so that the story could develop like it does.

 There are one or two other aspects but I don’t wanna sound too negative.

 All in all it is a really good, thrilling movie!
-The desperate atmosphere is suspensefull and I tried to come up with solutions myself as Ida is trying to free her sister from down below!
+The desperate atmosphere is suspenseful and I tried to come up with solutions myself as Ida is trying to free her sister from down below!
 And as I said, more than 40 minutes of underwater scenes with women in one movie is pretty unique, especially without CGI sharks or other monsters.

 Both actresses did a really good job and did most of the underwater scenes themselves after they both learned to scuba dive for the movie as I heard from an interview with the director (on the Blu-ray).

 Folks, I can only recommend this movie to you!
-This movie belongs in every collection of someone who like survival movies OR scuba movies OR movies with female divers OR movies with scuba peril scenes.
+This movie belongs in every collection of someone who likes survival movies OR scuba movies OR movies with female divers OR movies with scuba peril scenes.

 So folks, ORDER this movie.
 BUY this movie!